Directed Acyclic Graph Convolutional Networks: Numerical Evaluation

 We focus on two supervised learning problems, involving the above signals supported on ER DAGs; recall the general problem statement in Section~\ref{ssec:prob_statement}.
 First, we consider the system identification task of learning a network diffusion process, where the objective is to estimate the output $\bby_{\textrm{test}}$ given a new sparse input $\bbx_{\textrm{test}}$.
 The input and output signal observations are corrupted with zero-mean additive white Gaussian noise.
 To have a better control over the signal-to-noise ratio, additive noise is normalized with respect to the signal power.
 We set the normalized power to $0.05$, that is, a $5 \%$ of the power of the signal.
 The second task addresses the source identification problem, where the goal is to predict the source node of a partially observed output signal $\bby_{\textrm{test}}$.
 For this task the input $\bbx$ contains a single non-zero entry, constrained to be within the first 25 nodes in the topologically-ordered $\ccalV$.
-Since the diffusion $\bby = \bbH\bbx$ does not alter the signal value at the source nodes, we mask the output $\bby$ to exclude direct observations from potential seed nodes.
-Results (averaged over 25 trials) are reported in Table~\ref{t:table1}. \textbf{Findings and discussion.} The performance of the (P)DCN architectures is compared to several baselines.
-The least-squares (LS) predictor captures the true linear model; it computes an LS estimate of $\bbtheta$ from the training data and then predicts test outputs.
+Since the diffusion $\bby = \bbH\bbx$ does not alter the signal value at the source nodes, we mask the output $\bby$ to exclude direct observations from potential seed nodes. {Results averaged over 25 trials, each corresponding to a different graph realization, are reported in Table~\ref{t:table1}.} \textbf{Findings and discussion.} The performance of the (P)DCN architectures is compared to several baselines. {The least-squares (LS) predictor captures the linear diffusion model}; it computes an LS estimate of $\bbtheta$ from the training data and then predicts test outputs.
 The results tabulated in Table I show the superior performance of DCN in both tasks.
-In the \textit{network diffusion task}, we observe that using a subset of 30 or 10 GSOs (DCN-30 and DCN-10) allows to decouple the number of DCN parameters from the graph size, while maintaining competitive performance.
-Among these, DCN-30 achieves the second-best results.
-Compared to LS, the DCN demonstrates greater resilience to noise in the input signals, which we will explore further in a subsequent test case.
+In the \textit{network diffusion task}, we observe that using a subset of 30 or 10 GSOs (DCN-30 and DCN-10) allows {one} to decouple the number of DCN parameters from the graph size, while maintaining competitive performance. {These subsets of GSOs are selected independently via uniform random sampling from the full set $\ccalV$, and different subsets are used across realizations.
+Consequently, using fewer GSOs results in higher variability in performance.} Among these, DCN-30 achieves the second-best results. {Compared to LS, the DCN demonstrates greater resilience to noise and rescaling in the input signals, which we will explore further in a subsequent test case}.
 Furthermore, when the transposed causal GSOs $\bbS_k^\top$ are used (as in DCN-T), the performance of the model decreases substantially, particularly when only a subset of the GSOs is employed.

 In the \textit{source identification task}, the DCN variants struggle to identify the source node, while the transposed DCN-T variants achieve nearly flawless accuracy.
 This finding reflects the intuitive fact that identifying the source node requires navigating the DAG in the reverse direction, which is better facilitated by the transposed GSOs.
 This underscores the importance of properly exploiting the directionality of the DAG.
 Since the PDCN architecture employs a single-layer MLP with 128 neurons, whereas the DCN utilizes a learnable parameter vector of size 32 in each of its $L=2$ layers, it is expected that the PDCN requires more time for training and inference—as is indeed observed.
 However, when both architectures are configured with the comparable number of neurons and learnable parameters, their training and inference times match (results not shown here).